 Site Investigation (EOSC 240)

 BASc (Geological Engineering), University of British Columbia, 1985

-Susan has been an Instructor in the Geological Engineering Program at UBC since July 2012.
-Her prior work experience includes 15 years in the private sector (mainly with Klohn Crippen Berger, a Vancouver-based geotechnical engineering consulting firm), followed by 12 years managing people and transportation infrastructure in the public sector (primarily with TransLink, the transportation authority for the Greater Vancouver region).
-Susan has worked on diverse engineering projects in BC, Alberta, Ontario and Northwest Territories.
-She is registered with the Association of Professional Engineers and Geoscientists of British Columbia, both as a Professional Engineer (since 1989) and a Professional Geoscientist (since 1993).
+Susan has been teaching in the UBC Geological Engineering Program since 2012.
+Her prior work experience includes 15 years in the private sector, mainly with Klohn Crippen Berger, a Vancouver-based engineering consulting firm.
+This was followed by 12 years managing people, funding and transportation infrastructure in the public sector, primarily with TransLink, the transportation authority for the Metro Vancouver region.
+Susan has worked on diverse engineering projects in BC, Alberta, Ontario and Northwest Territories, as a laboratory technician, field engineer, design engineer and project manager, as well as a variety of other corporate and administrative roles.
+She has been registered with Engineers & Geoscientists British Columbia as a Professional Engineer since 1989 and a Professional Geoscientist since 1993.